 Hot Pepper, 'Aci Sivri'

-Aci Sivri is an excellent cayenne-like short season chili originally from Turkey and introduced in the '90s to the US by the old 'Seeds of Change' seed company.
-An excellent and productive variety for short growing season areas, it's tall frame hangs heavy with long, slender fruits that ripe to a glossy red.
-Heat levels can vary from plant to plant but is generally middling to hot with flavorful fruity undertones.
-An excellent choice for powder, flakes, and hot sauces it has been a mainstay of growers here in the Pacific NW for many years.
+(Capsicum annuum) Aci Sivri is an excellent cayenne-like short season chili originally from Turkey and introduced in the '90s to the US by the old 'Seeds of Change' seed company.
+An excellent and productive variety for short-growing season areas, its tall frame hangs heavy with long, slender fruits that ripen to a glossy red.
+Heat levels can vary from plant to plant but are generally middling to hot with flavorful fruity undertones.
+An excellent choice for powder, flakes, and hot sauces, it has been a mainstay of growers here in the Pacific NW for many years.

 Our friend and teacher of all things relating to Turkish peppers, Mehmet Oztan of 'Two Seeds in a Pod' in W. Virginia (if you haven't visited their website we highly recommend), tells us it is probably a made-up generic name, as "aci" means hot and "sivri" means pointy in the context of this type of slender pointed peppers.
-He suspects it is the same pepper as "Aci Ilica" or a commercial selection of it "Ilica 256" which are both very common varieties grown by farmers in Turkey.
+He suspects it is the same pepper as "Aci Ilica" or a commercial selection of it, "Ilica 256," which are both very common varieties grown by farmers in Turkey.80-90 days.
+UO

 Packet: ~30 seeds